dvasva5/lendingclub_analysis/README.md

 # Creating a Credit Scorecard using Logistic Regression

-Capstone project from General Assembly's Machine Learning with Python course.
+Capstone project from General Assembly's Machine Learning with Python course

 ### Table of Contents:
   1) Background and Dataset